✔ No account fees or minimums ✔ Up to 4.20% APY

 Do you really know what’s in your closet or tucked into all your dresser drawers?
 Go through your entire wardrobe, and you might find things you forgot you had or thought you got rid of years ago.
 Unearthing items you haven’t seen or worn in awhile can spark creativity with clothing combinations and stretch your wardrobe.

 On the other hand, you may realize some pieces lingering in the corners of your closet hold no interest.
-If that’s the case, keep reading for details on how you might get some money for it.
+If that’s the case, keep reading for details on how you might get some money for them.

 13. Buy and Sell Used Clothing

 There’s no question you can save money by shopping for second-hand clothing.
-You can find bargains at a variety of places including thrift stores, consignment shops, garage, yard, or stoop sales, and even for free through community groups such as Buy Nothing.
-Two sites, among others, where you can sell your old stuff are Poshmark.com and Depop.com.
-Both are great for finding brand-name and designer garb for cheap.
+You can find bargains at a variety of places, including thrift stores; consignment shops; garage, yard, or stoop sales; and even for free through community groups such as Buy Nothing.
+Two sites, among others, where you can sell your old stuff are Poshmark and Depop.
+There are also vintage and used clothing shops that buy clothing from people like you.
+Check out Buffalo Exchange and Crossroads Trading; you might get cash for your gear or be able to swap it for pieces you love.

 Recommended: Questions You Should Ask Before Making an Impulse Buy